 - Copyright.
-Original creative works such as paintings, writing, architecture, movies, software, photos, dance, and music are protected by federal copyright law.
-A work must meet certain minimum requirements to qualify for copyright protection (discussed in Chapters 8, 9, and 13).
+Federal copyright law protects original creative works such as paintings, writing, architecture, movies, software, photos, dance, and music.
+A work must meet certain minimum requirements to qualify for copyright protection.
 The length of protection also varies depending on when the work was created or first published.
-(See Chapter 8 for an explanation of copyright duration.)

 - Right of Publicity.
-The image and name of a person are protected under a patchwork of state laws known as the right of publicity.
+A patchwork of state laws known as the right of publicity protects the image and name of a person.
 These laws protect against the unauthorized use of a person’s name or image for commercial purposes—for example, the use of your picture on a box of cereal.
 The extent of this protection varies from state to state.
-(See Chapter 12.)

 - Trade Secrets.
 State and federal trade secret laws protect sensitive business information.
 An example of a trade secret would be a confidential marketing plan for the introduction of a new software product or the secret recipe for a brand of salsa.
 The extent of trade secret protection depends on whether the information gives the business an advantage over competitors, is kept a secret, and is not known by competitors.

 - Right of Privacy.
 Although not part of intellectual property laws, state privacy laws preserve the right of all people to be left alone.
 Invasion of privacy occurs when someone publishes or publicly exploits information about another person’s private affairs.
 Invasion of privacy laws prevent you from intruding on, exposing private facts about, or falsely portraying someone.
 The extent of this protection may vary if the subject is a public figure—for example, a celebrity or politician.